-The fourth amended complaint alleges that internal records recently during the litigation suggest that Facebook’s action rises to the level of fraud and may warrant punitive damages.
-As explained in the fourth amended complaint, “Facebook did not discover its mistake one month before its public announcement.
+The fourth amended complaint alleges that internal records uncovered during the litigation suggests that Facebook’s action rises to the level of fraud and may warrant punitive damages.
+As explained in the complaint, “Facebook did not discover its mistake one month before its public announcement.
 Facebook engineers knew for over a year, and multiple advertisers in 2015 had reported aberrant results caused by the miscalculation (such as 100% average watch times for their video ads).
 Yet Facebook did nothing to stop its dissemination of false metrics.”

 In addition to Facebook knowing about the problem far longer than previously acknowledged, the fourth amended complaint further alleges that Facebook’s records also show that the impact of its miscalculation was much more severe than reported.
 The average viewership metrics were not inflated by only 60%-80%; they were inflated by some 150 to 900%.

 On October 16, 2018, Cohen Milstein and co-counsel filed an unsealed version of their fourth amended complaint in a putative consumer class action regarding two inflated video metrics that Facebook disseminated to advertisers.
 Plaintiffs’ third amended complaint alleged that Facebook violated California’s Unfair Competition Law (§ 17200) and breached their implied duty to perform with reasonable care.
 The fourth amended complaint adds an allegation that Facebook committed fraud, based upon internal documents produced by Facebook in the litigation.
 Specifically, the fourth amended complaint alleges that, even once Facebook decided to correct the false metrics, it chose not to do so immediately.
 Instead, Facebook chose to continue disseminating false metrics for several more months while it developed and deployed a “no PR” strategy designed to “obfuscate the fact that we screwed up the math.”

 The case is: LLE One, LLC v.
 Facebook, Case.
 No.: 4:16-cv-06232-JSW, U.S. District Court, Northern District of California, Oakland Division